These convenient dumplings from Costco might just be my new favorite Asian-style appetizer!

 My husband said he wanted to make these one night.
 Usually I’ll kind of keep an eye on the kitchen when he’s making food because I don’t trust him to follow the instructions, but I was in a different room and two minutes later I came back to find his dumplings perfectly cooked!
 Bibigo has it down to a science when it comes to creating microwaveable dumplings.
 The tray the dumplings come in is also perfect because you can pour the sauce packet over the dumplings and they soak in a little bath of delicious sauce – you don’t even need an extra bowl for the sauce.

-If you eat an entire tray of the Bibigo Steamed Dumplings yourself (which is six dumplings), you’re looking at 370 calories, 19 grams of fat, 620 milligrams of sodium, three grams of sugar, two grams of fibre and 14 grams of protein.
+If you eat an entire tray of the Bibigo Steamed Dumplings yourself (which is six dumplings), you’re looking at 370 calories, 19 grams of fat, 620 milligrams of sodium, three grams of sugar, 71 grams of carbohydrates, two grams of fibre and 14 grams of protein.
 Definitely a little high in fat and sodium, but I’m not complaining about the 14 grams of protein, that’s pretty good.
 Compared to the Siwin Chicken and Vegetable potstickers I reviewed, these definitely have more fat and calories, but the Siwin Pork and Vegetable potstickers aren’t as filling and are smaller.

 The ingredients in the dumplings and sauce are fairly unsurprising, though there are a few strange-sounding things listed.
 That’s kind of to be expected with a convenience item like this.